Terradue/doc-tep-geohazards/source/community-guide/platform/geobrowser.rst

 layers control
 ^^^^^^^^^^^^^^
-On the top-right of the map there's the layers control: collapsed in a button, by going over it a panel will expand, showing the list of all layers and layers groups in a scrollable panel.,-
+On the top-right of the map there's the layers control: collapsed in a button, by going over it a panel will expand, showing the list of all layers and layers groups in a scrollable panel.

-There are two types of layers: base layers, that are mutually exclusive (only one can be visible on your map at a time), and overlays, which are all the layer put over the base layers.
+There are two types of layers:

+- base layers, that are mutually exclusive (only one can be visible on your map at a time),
+- overlays, which are all the layer put over the base layers.
 Usually a base layer is a global map like streetview.

 From the layers control users can switch between the base layers (defined on the thematic app configuration), and can show/hide the overlay layers.
 On the geobrowser there are some predefinite overlay layers:

 - Data Results: the layers group bound with the Current Search
 - Features Basket: the layers group bound with the Features Basket
 - Related Search: the layers group associated to a correlated search (if available)